Puyodead1/Run8-V3-reverse-engineering/docs/Avatar.md

 - Chris
 - Pablo

 Avatar files are 3D model files with the `rn8` file extension.
+Models are in cm

 ## Header